AMIR34A/Twitter-Bot/README.md

 # Twitter-Bot
-•You Get tweets in Telegram Bot
+•You Get tweets in Telegram Bot <br />
 •A smaple in telegram : <br />
 >[Twitter Bot](https://telegram.me/TwitterRubot)
 # Used libraries :